eoscanada/eos-go/README.md

 - Dry run release process first with `goreleaser release --skip-publish --skip-validate --rm-dist`
 - Publish **draft** release with `goreleaser release --rm-dist`
-- Open GitHub's release and check that the release messages are all good
+- Open GitHub's release and check that the release is all good
-- Once everything is good, publish release
+- Once everything is good, publish release, this will now also push the tag.

 ### Contributing